The Drovers’ Tryst provides a range of walks to interest all walkers and abilities. Drovers’ Tryst walks are graded as follows:

 Suitable for most people.
 Mostly on well-defined paths, with easy gradients and no special difficulties.
 These walks will be taken at a fairly relaxed pace, and are also suitable for family groups.
 Typically 3 to 5 hours walking, 5 to 10 kilometers distance.

 Suitable for people with at least average fitness and some country walking experience, including 12 – 16 year olds with accompanying adult.
-Still mostly on paths, but there may be short stretches on ground which is steep and/or rough, and there is likely to be a noticeable amount of ascent and descent, up to 350m.
+Still mostly on paths, but there may be short stretches on ground which is steep and/or rough and may include walking on uneven surfaces including grass, heather and peat bog.
+There is likely to be a noticeable amount of ascent and descent, up to 350m.
 Typically 4 to 6 hours walking, 8 to 14 kilometers distance.

 Suitable for adults with some hillwalking experience and above average fitness and stamina.
-The pace will be steady, there will be a significant amount of ascent and descent, and the route may involve steep sections and rough terrain.
+The pace will be steady, there will be a significant amount of ascent and descent, and the route may involve steep sections and rough terrain and may include walking on uneven surfaces including grass, heather and peat bog.
 Typically 5 to 7 hours walking, 10 to 18 kilometers distance, 650 m ascent and descent.
 No children under 16 years of age.

 Suitable for experienced adult hillwalkers with well-above average fitness and stamina, who can sustain a good pace throughout a long day which also includes over 1000m ascent and descent.
-These walks are physically demanding and may involve long sections of steep and rough ground and some mild scrambling.
+These walks are physically demanding and may involve long sections of steep and rough ground and may include walking on uneven surfaces including grass, heather and peat bog.
+There may also be some mild scrambling.
 Typically 6 to 8 hours walking, 12 to 18 kilometers distance, 1100 m ascent and descent.
 No children under 16 years of age.

-The weather and ground conditions in October can be challenging, particularly on higher level walks, and an ill-equipped walker can pose a threat to the safety of him/herself and of the group as a whole.
-So being suitably equipped is a requirement for joining a Tryst walk.
+The weather and ground conditions in Scotland in May can be challenging, particularly on higher level walks, and an ill-equipped walker can pose a threat to the safety of him/herself and of the group as a whole.
+So being suitably equipped is a requirement for joining a Tryst walk and ensuring an enjoyable and safe day on the hills.

 For Easy walks we recommend that walkers should have the following: